Why do we write to a patient’s GP in the first place

 Should we write to a patient’s GP?

+Why do you write to the patient’s GP?
+This was the question posed to a podiatry Facebook group and the replies came in brimming to the gunnels.
+This is the type of question I love because it brings heaps of different reflective thoughts together.
+First of all.
+Is there a straight yes or no?
+Perhaps there is.
 This article hopefully will offer more thoughts on the subject.
 WHY?
 Maybe it’s to ask permission, maybe its to confirm a referral and maybe its simply to advise.
 In all cases every letter or communication is a record.
 A documentation of action and response.
 The FB page had different groups of podiatrists who responded to this question last year.
 The podiatric surgeons were easy to spot.
 Why?
 Because they were consistent in their advice and all used the same ethical views.
 Their training instills in them that GPs must have communication.

 Why?
 Is this something podiatric surgeons do?